Calculating The Volume Of A Gas

 • T is the absolute temperature of the gas

 The ideal gas constant (R) has different values depending on the units used for pressure and volume.
-Common values include 0.0821 L atm / (mol K) and 8.314 J / (mol K).
-The Ideal Gas Law is a powerful tool for calculating gas volumes under a wide range of conditions.
-However, it assumes that the gas behaves ideally, which is not always the case in real-world scenarios.
+And common values include 0.
+0821 L atm / (mol K) and 8.314 J / (mol K).
+Even so, the Ideal Gas Law is a powerful tool for calculating gas volumes under a wide range of conditions.
+Even so, it assumes that the gas behaves ideally, which is not always the case in real-world scenarios.

 Real Gas Law